yarinlaniado/helloworldapp-jenkins-eks/README.md

 # Jenkins CI/CD Pipeline for .NET Application on AWS EKS

-My mission was to create a Kubernetes cluster with a Jenkins pod and a pipeline that runs a build in one namespace and runs the deployment in another namespace.
+My mission was to create a Kubernetes cluster with a Jenkins pod on devops namespace and a pipeline that runs a build in one namespace called devops and runs the deployment in another namespace called deployment.

 ## Table of Contents